‘Listening and empathizing with others, coupled with a gentle self-confidence that is rooted in moral principles’

 It is so important to have multiple mentors in your career as they are the fall back when things go rough and a go-to point when key decisions are to be made that may significantly impact the business you are building.
 At times like this, having a good, neutral and experienced board is crucial – the mentors enrich your perspectives on looking at problems and broaden your horizon on the possible solutions available.
 Ask any successful entrepreneur, if he or she had mentors that helped them on their journey to success, and you will always get a big, fat ‘yes’.

 Entrepreneurs who are mentors to their own teams, have also been known to have a better retention rate of staff within their companies.
 This is especially important when it comes to small but growing businesses where there are not that many incentives to stick around for apart from the sheer excitement of building something together, being a part of something shared and ‘cool’, being a part of a culture created by an inspired team and a great boss.
+And one really good method of designing your products is to look at successful products from your competitors and make sure that yours is better, you can even reverse engineer such products using a professional service to get the exact design of that product.

 Nick Woodman, the CEO and founder of GoPro, has recently given an unusual advice on mentorship.
 During the entrepreneurship panel at this year’s CES, he said that what really helped him when he was starting out, was to imagine ‘having a relationship with somebody that you want to model yourself after’*.
 In his case it was Dietrich Mateschitz, the founder of Red Bull, that inspired him to shape his business idea in a similar way.